 I loved the variety of the walking programme in Grenada and find it impossible to pick out my favourite parts.
 Some days we walked through tropical rainforest to waterfalls where inviting pools awaited, ready for us to dive in for a refreshing swim.
 On others, we explored rural villages and local industries to get a flavour of life on the island – rum tasting and chocolate sampling stand out as delicious highlights!

-The coastal walk out to Point Juedy showcased the opulent side of Grenadian life and the dramatic coastal scenery, while the walks to Levera and Bathway beaches along pristine white sand with views of the Grenadine Islands were picture postcard perfect!
-We spent a day walking round the capital city of St Georges exploring historic buildings and visited the Museum of Grenada to learn more about the history of the island and its inhabitants.
-Edwin’s connection with the island and its people made me feel as if I really got to know Grenada.
+The coastal walk to Point Juedy showcased opulent Grenadian life and the ruggedly beautiful coastal scenery that is in abundance on the island; while the walks to Levera and Bathway beaches along pristine white sand with views towards the Grenadine Islands were picture postcard perfect!
+We spent a day in the capital city, St. George’s, exploring on foot the many historic buildings and the Museum of Grenada to learn more about the history of the island and its inhabitants.
+Edwin’s passionate connection with the island and its people, as well as these sightseeing visits, made me feel as if I really got to know Grenada.

 Free time allowed me to further explore the local area, walk along Grand Anse beach, and swim in the sea.
 The resort, too, was a great place to stay: a dip in the hotel pool was most welcome at the end of a day’s activities; and the hotel balcony was a cool and breezy place to enjoy a cocktail in the evening while enjoying the views and soaking up the Caribbean atmosphere.
 Traditional food was often available at mealtimes and is well worth sampling to get a real taste of Grenada and to add to your overall holiday experience.